-INTEGRATED POWER MODULE
+FUSES (INTEGRATED POWER MODULE)

 An integrated Power Module is located in the engine compartment near the battery.
-This center contains maxi fuses and mini fuses.
-A label that identifies each component is printed on the inside cover.
+This center contains cartridge fuses and mini fuses.
+A description of each fuse and component may be stamped on the inside cover otherwise the cavity number of each fuse is stamped on the inside cover that corresponds to the following chart.